zzh20188/Action-Build/README-en.md

 Remember to install the module with **volume down**.

 # Changelog
+-- Remove the version code that may exist in the suffix of the configuration file and convert it to the corresponding Android version.
 -- Temporarily fixed the build issue for `OnePlus Ace5Pro` and `OnePlus 13` [@reigadegr](https://github.com/reigadegr)

 -- Allow custom kernel suffix  <- **`beta`**